Ask yourself a question:

 |Positive and inspiring (can do).||Critical and negative mindset (can’t do).|

-They feel under-valued and under-recognised.
+They feel undervalued and under-recognized.
 Or they have plateaued in their career, despite excellent technical skills.
-Could they be offered a more more senior role?
-Not until they have a stronger grasp of strategy, commercials, executive sponsorship and relationship building.
+Could they be offered a role with more responsibility, or wider impact?
+Probably not until they have a stronger grasp of strategy, commercials, executive sponsorship and relationship building.

 It’s not their fault, it’s “management”.
-This manifests as negative talk such as “people don’t get me” or “no-one in this company gets it”.
+This manifests as negative talk such as “people don’t understand the contribution I make” or “no-one in this company gets it”.
 But regardless of the competency of their management, the underlying issue is that they are not as effective or respected as they’d like.

 There’s a number of reasons experts get stuck, but the most common is this.